LIBRARY & ARCHIVAL PROFESSIONAL 4

 Develops data to support budget requests and prepares budget for large projects;

-Coordinates major statewide projects, provides leadership, monitors and analyzes information technology using in-depth knowledge of library information technology tools and trends;
+Coordinates major statewide projects, provides leadership, establishes statewide short and long term strategic goals, monitors and analyzes information technology using in-depth knowledge of library information technology tools and trends;

 Knowledge and Abilities

-Knowledge of: theories, principles and practices of professional library administration and procedures; trends in library developments and electronics; thorough knowledge of library science including techniques, procedures, and problems in areas of specialization; customer relations principles and practices.
+Knowledge of: theories, principles and practices of professional library or archives administration and procedures; trends in library development thorough knowledge of library science including techniques and procedures; archival processes and procedures; records management; compilation of data and reports; methods of customer needs assessment; customer relations principles and practices.

-Ability to: plan and coordinate work of an operational unit or service team, principal phase of a library program, or consultative service requiring independent judgment and action; analyze and recommend needed changes in methods and procedures; design and analyze customer needs assessment; develop and maintain collaborative relationships; develop learning objectives and training programs; communicate effectively orally and in writing; work effectively in a team environment.
+Ability to: plan and coordinate work of an operational unit, project or service team, principal phase of a library or archives program, or consultative service requiring independent judgment and action; analyze and recommend needed changes in methods and procedures; design and analyze customer needs assessment; develop and maintain collaborative relationships; develop learning objectives and training programs; communicate effectively orally and in writing; work effectively in a team environment.

 Class Specification History